Operators of quantum theory of Dirac's free field: Operators of Dirac's theory

-observing that $Z$ is self-adjoint with respect to this scalar product only if ${\frak Z}(x,x')={\frak Z}^+(x',x)$.
-Note that the multiplicative or differential operators are particular cases of integral ones.
+integrating only on the space coordinates ${\vec x}$.
+The multiplicative or differential operators are particular cases of integral ones.
 For example, the derivatives $\partial_{\mu}$ can be seen as integral operators having the kernels $\partial_{\mu}\delta^4(x)$.
+In general, the operators having kernels depending on $t$ and $t'$ or only on $t-t'$ play the role of {\em propagators}.